-We’ll be live on Instagram every other Tuesday, and we’re also launching a community on Slack (a free app for group and one-on-one conversations).
+We’ll be live on Instagram, and we’re also launching a private community on Facebook.
 We have big plans to grow from there, but we want to do it with your input.
 Best of all, it’s free to join.

 Sign up below to be a founding member of A Call to Boy Moms.

 My name is Kimya Motley, and I’ll be the host and organizer of the A Call to Boy Moms community.
 You can expect to find me in the Slack group (launching soon — get an invite by filling out the form above!), and I’ll be jumping on Instagram Live at least twice a month with parents, educators, and other inspiring guests.

 I’m excited to be launching this group because moms need each other.
 We are all navigating an extremely difficult world right now, and it’s better when we can do it together.
 No matter your circumstances, if you identify as a mom of a boy, you are welcome in this community.

 My path as a mom has been traumatic, and I wish I had a community like this years ago.
 When I married my ex-husband, he was abusive to me and my son and I felt powerless to do anything about it.
 He nearly killed my daughter and me, shooting us multiple times with a .38.
 We both lived by God’s grace.

 People often think this was the hardest thing I’ve ever gone through.
 It wasn’t.
 My childhood was harder, and then trying to parent children while being a product of trauma was so much worse.